 “SAM Broadcaster has no place in the world of radio automation software”

 We’ve tried the newer versions and it just seems to be the same OLD program with very few new additions.

 SAM Broadcaster still has the same bugs/issues the program had back in 2002/2003.

 Our biggest bug bears about the problems with SAM Broadcaster:

-The encoders buffered a lot even with a decent upload speed.
+- The encoders buffered a lot even with a decent upload speed

-Clockwheel rotations failed to load tracks even though they had enough music to choose from.
+- Clockwheel rotations failed to load tracks

-The program randomly crashed without warning.
+- The program would randomly crash without warning

 SAM Broadcaster has never been a program you could use to run a professional radio station with.